jasonliu2050/transiction_fraud/README.md

 ### ['Card1'], ['Card2'] Features

-- .There are some importance features such as ['Card1'], ['Card2'] that has huge amounts of values which is really complex and messed. we think these feature need to be handle it into the category type value.
+- .There are some importance features such as ['Card1'], ['Card2'] that has huge amounts of values which is really complex and messed. we think these features need to be handled into the category type value.

 - Category values are going to relase some pressure when we are going to train our model.
 Therefore we find those features and set up some bins(threshold). in this way, the data is more clean and orangize.